manish-kale/Udacity-DSND/README.md

 # Udacity-DSND
-This is part of Udacity DSND Nanodegree.
+This is part of Udacity DSND(Data Science Nanodegree) Nanodegree.